benchristel/process-to-processes/src/intro/beliefs.md

 The future, once it arrives, will feel just as mundane as the present.

-The biggest problem facing software today is our inadequate menu of cosmologies.
+The biggest problem facing software today is our inadequate menu of mythologies.